 World Vision works to keep schools safe and free from all forms of violence, such as fistfights, and installs separate latrines for girls and boys to help prevent gender-based violence.
 Fulfilling children’s need for and right to protection gives them the opportunity to develop in all areas, including education.

 Almighty Lord, classrooms should be safe places for children, but it can’t be guaranteed.
 Protect children, and help teachers, administrators, and law enforcement officers to remain vigilant against violence.
-Help them to create an environment where students can flourish.
+Help them to create an environment where students can learn and flourish.

 “The Lord is my light and my salvation — whom shall I fear?
 The Lord is the stronghold of my life — of whom shall I be afraid?” —Psalm 27:1 (NIV)